OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/hybrid_cloud.rst

 - Third, the certificate file (.cer) has to be uploaded to Settings -> Management Certificates

+Afterwards, copy the context of the .pem certificate in the clipboard and paste it in the text area of the Control Panel Pem Management Certificate field.

 More information on MS Azure support can be found `here <http://docs.opennebula.org/4.10/advanced_administration/cloud_bursting/azg.html>`__.